Censorinus/Whats-out-there/README.md

 [About NUFORC Data](#about-nuforc-data).
 Then rename the data sub-set to sightings.csv.
 That file name (sightings.csv) is the only name the bulk load process will recognize to use.

 From the root directory, copy the sighting.csv file into the ./public/input directory.
 Then log into the application from your web browser as the "anonymous" user.
-If there is no anonymous user you'll have to create one.
-After creating an anonymous user, logout and login again as the anonymous user.
-This must be done because it is the login process that triggers the load of the sightings.csv file.
+If there is no anonymous user you'll have to signup as the anonymous user.
+After creating an anonymous user, logout and login again as the anonymous user.  *This must be done* because it is the login process that triggers the load of the sightings.csv file, not the signup.
 Upon completion of the process of logging in as the anonymous user, the sightings.csv file will be loaded.
 Return to the home page and view your newly created data.

 NOTE: The bulk-load process can be done with any data, however, the input file must be named "sightings.csv" and the format must be CSV with the following fields in the data and defined in the header record...